AbhishekBabuji/Exploratory-Data-Analysis/README.md

 ### Red Wines - EDA.Rmd

 Follow the steps below to view the R code.
-STEP 1: Download -> Save as
-STEP 2: Open with R-Studio
+STEP 1: Clone or Download (Green Button on TOP LEFT CORNER) STEP 2: Open with R-Studio

 or